Resort: Resort towns

 Towns that are resorts or in which tourism or vacationing is a major part of the local activity are sometimes called resort towns.
 If by the sea, they are called seaside resorts.
 Inland resorts include ski resorts, mountain resorts and spa towns.
-Well-known resort towns include Punta Cana in Dominican Republic, Bandipur in Nepal, Bali in Indonesia, Sochi in Russia, Mount Lebanon Tourism in Lebanon, Barizo in Spain, Cortina d'Ampezzo in Italy, Druskininkai in Lithuania, Cartagena de Indias in Colombia, Cancún in Mexico, Newport, Rhode Island, and Key West, Florida, in the United States, Ischgl in Austria, St. Moritz in Switzerland and Blackpool in the United Kingdom.
+Well-known resort towns include Punta Cana in the Dominican Republic, Bandipur in Nepal, Bali in Indonesia, Sochi in Russia, Mount Lebanon Tourism in Lebanon, Barizo in Spain, Cortina d'Ampezzo in Italy, Druskininkai in Lithuania, Cartagena de Indias in Colombia, Cancún in Mexico, Newport, Rhode Island, and Key West, Florida, in the United States, Ischgl in Austria, St. Moritz in Switzerland and Blackpool in the United Kingdom.

 A resort island is an island or an archipelago that contains resorts, hotels, restaurants, tourist attractions, and its amenities.
 Maldives is considered to have the best island resorts, which have become famous among the top celebrities and sportspersons around the world.

 Seaside resorts are located on a coast.
 In the United Kingdom, many seaside towns have turned to other entertainment industries, and some of them have much nightlife.
 The cinemas and theatres often remain to become host to a number of pubs, bars, restaurants, and nightclubs.
-Most of their entertainment facilities cater to local people, and the beaches still remain popular during the summer months.
+Most of their entertainment facilities cater for both local people and visitors and the beaches still remain popular during the summer months.

 In Europe and North America, ski resorts are towns and villages in ski areas, with support services for skiing such as hotels and chalets, equipment rental, ski schools and ski lifts to access the slopes.

 Resorts for different purposes also exist.
 An example is Yulara, Northern Territory, which exists to serve Uluru (Ayers Rock) and Kata Tjuta (The Olgas) in Australia.